List of M*A*S*H characters: Margaret "Hot Lips" Houlihan

 Her nickname "Hot Lips" has different origins in the original novel, film, and TV show.
 In the novel, the phrase is first used by Trapper John McIntyre, when he is flirting with Margaret after learning about her affair with Frank Burns.
 Calling her "Hot Lips", Trapper suggests that they should get together since he has become Chief Surgeon and she is the Chief Nurse.
 In the film, the nickname originates from a scene in which she has a tryst with Burns.
 Unbeknownst to them, a hidden PA microphone is broadcasting their conversation to the whole camp, including her growl to Frank, "Kiss my hot lips".
 In the TV show, the origin of her nickname is never shown or explained in detail, though it seems to refer to various aspects of her passionate nature.
 Midway through the series, the "Hot Lips" nickname phases out, with characters addressing her as either Margaret or Major Houlihan, though her nickname is still referenced occasionally.
 For instance, in the sixth-season episode "Patient 4077", when Margaret is in a bad mood after losing her wedding ring, a nurse describes her as "Hot Lips Houlihan: Blonde land mine".
 In another episode, Colonel Potter was passionately kissed by Margaret after granting her a 72-hour leave to visit her husband in Tokyo; when she turned him loose, he said, "Do you know what I like about a nurse with hot lips?
 Exactly!"
 In the seventh-season episode "None Like It Hot", after Margaret talks about a bathtub that is supposed to be kept secret, Hawkeye says to her, "Would you please keep your hot lips sealed?", and in the second part of the two-part eighth-season episode "Good Bye, Radar", Radar says, "Wow!
 Hot Lips!" after he is kissed by Margaret.
 She is one of the few Americans in the 4077th who speaks Korean, though most of her Korean seems medically related.

-Early on in the TV series, she is a stern "by-the-book" head nurse but willingly goes against regulations for personal gain.
+Margaret is the head nurse of the 4077th MASH, the highest-ranking female officer in the unit, and fiercely protective of the women under her command.
 She uses her sex appeal to her professional advantage as well as personal satisfaction, as shown by her relationship with Frank Burns.
 In early seasons she had several liaisons with visiting colonels or generals who were "old friends".
 She is an experienced surgical nurse, so although she thoroughly disapproves of the surgeons' off-duty tomfoolery, she can set her personal feelings aside to appreciate their skills, such as when she came down with appendicitis and asked that Hawkeye, not Burns, perform the surgery if needed.